OctaveLarose/octavelarose.github.io/_posts/2024-06-06-ast-inline-caching.md

 We could theoretically use `&` (i.e. a standard Rust reference) instead, but those come with the burden of informing the compiler about lifetimes, which is far from straightforward in this case; we the (very) smart programmers know that a method and its inline cache will definitely outlive any frame that relies on them.
 1. `inline_cache.get_unchecked_mut(bytecode_idx)`: we know there's as many inline cache entries as there are bytecodes, so we may as well avoid the safety check a regular `get()` call would induce.

-### rust hates AST interpreters
+### rust hates mutable trees (and sadly AST interpreters love them)

 Now we want to implement it in the AST.
 Unfortunately for us, this may be a case where the choice of the Rust language may not be the best.

 Our AST is currently immutable.
-It just so happens that [self-optimizing ASTs are key to good performance](https://dl.acm.org/doi/10.1145/2384577.2384587), so we've got an issue.
+It just so happens that [self-optimizing ASTs are key to good performance](https://dl.acm.org/doi/10.1145/2384577.2384587), so we've got a major issue.

 To implement inline caching, we'd want to implement the cache _inline_ in the AST directly, so e.g. have a `MethodCallNode` that we modify to cache stuff directly in it.
 That requires said node to have a mutable state; and if you know anything about Rust, you can foresee how that could easily cause issues.